 But here’s another view: Maybe they weren’t joining because they weren’t there.
 Remember there was a demographic dip within Gen X when a lot fewer babies were being born?
 Fewer people equals fewer members, folks, and it has nothing to do with how much they like to join.
 When looking at generational trends, you have to take into account the demographic facts as well as the value differences.

-Which leads me to an important question I have for associations: Are you aware that the Millennials are the largest generation in the history of the United States?
+Which leads me to an important question I have for associations: Are you aware that Millennials are the largest generation in the history of the United States?
 And by a lot, too.
 By my numbers, there are 100 million of them, and only 65 million Baby Boomers.
-But to be honest, I think most associations have organizations built around the Boomer approach to networking, education, and advocacy (the “big three” of association strategy).
-Granted, association memberships I think tend to trend older (core association participation tends to happen later in one’s professional life), so maybe they still don’t see the Millennial presence, but it is coming, people, I can guarantee you that.
+But, to be honest, I think most associations have organizations built around the Boomer approach to networking, education and advocacy (the “big three” of association strategy).
+Granted, association memberships tend to trend older (core association participation tends to happen later in one’s professional life), so maybe they still don’t see the Millennial presence, but it is coming, people, I can guarantee you that.

-Literally, do you need the “right” number in your membership survey to tell you to change with the times?
-Because if you do, I think the Millennials will leave you behind.
+Do you need the “right” number in your membership survey to tell you to change with the times?
+Because if you do, I think Millennials will leave you behind.
 They will create their own opportunities to get things done, and you’ll miss out.

 How is your association working to align itself with the Millennial era?

 To provide some insight to this question, Jamie hosted an all-Millennial panel to discuss what this shift really means: